samcartersmith/cds/docs/adoption-tracker-development.md

   - `projectInfo()` returns the data such as pg/pillar, github, and other config file properties.

-- `generateComponentPatternsData()`: Compiles pattern component data for display on the website.
+- `generateComponentPatternsData()`: Compiles product component data for display on the website.

   - Uses the previously generated files to aggregate component data based on config.